How harmful are synthetic and plastic fibres to our health?

 The Guardian.
 (2024).
 Toxic PFAS absorbed through skin at levels higher than previously thought.

-There is growing scientific evidence that certain chemicals, especially PFAS “forever chemicals”, can migrate out of synthetic fabrics and become bioavailable, particularly under sweat, heat, and friction.
+Mounting scientific evidence now shows that toxic chemicals, like PFAS “forever chemicals,” can leach from synthetic fabrics and enter the body under heat, sweat, and friction.

 When textiles are exposed to simulated sweat, heat, and friction, chemicals like PFAS, BPA, dyes, and benzothiazole can migrate from the fabric into artificial sweat solutions.